-Companies that ran sales incentives programs before have had a success rate of 79% in achieving established company goals when the right rewards were offered.
+Companies that ran sales incentive programs before have had a success rate of 79% in achieving established company goals when the right rewards were offered.

 What Are Traditional Sales Incentive Programs?

-A few decades back, when people were not aware of the internet, sales happened a lot differently.
-People relied entirely on the salesperson to gather information about a product.
+A few decades back, when people were not aware of the Internet, sales happened a lot differently.
+People rely entirely on the salesperson to gather information about a product.
 Sales representatives, in those days, played a key role in educating prospective customers and building customer relationships.

-The salesperson was the product expert and exerted a great deal of influence in the buying decisions of consumers.
+The salesperson was the product expert and exerted a great deal of influence on the buying decisions of consumers.
 This structure made it easy to set business objectives and measurable performance metrics.